Axular/FirstMilestone/README.md

 - Execute the code
 - The message "Server is now listening ..." should appear
 - Now on the left panel of FG Simulator, please press 'Fly!'
-- Please fasten you seat belt!
+- Please fasten your seat belt!
 - Wait 2 minutes while engines are getting warming
 - Enjoy the view!